Betoken/Whitepaper/BetokenWhitepaper.md

 The reasons for choosing the second scheme are:

-* It provides us with the funding that we desperately need.
+* It provides us with the funding that we need to make progress in the application and community development.
 * People are more familiar with ICOs, so an ICO may have more traction.

 ### 2.2 Cycle Phases